ash0080/gun.doc.cn/100000-ops-sec-in-IE6-on-2GB-Atom-CPU.md

  - These performance benchmarks rarely have cache misses, but replicates other database benchmarks (like Redis) which do the same.
 Measuring disk I/O is not very interesting.
  - Take all performance testing benchmarks with a huge grain of salt.
 That is why we're working on [panic](https://github.com/gundb/panic-server), a distributed testing runner.

-Hop on the [gitter](https://gitter.im/amark/gun) to learn more and chat with us!
+Check out our main [GitHub repo](https://github.com/amark/gun) to learn more or hop on the [gitter](https://gitter.im/amark/gun) to chat!